 Don't suffer in pain — call Tower Dental Blackpool now on 01253 353759.
 Our team will always do their best to see you the same day.

 After emergency treatment, you may need follow-up care such as root canal treatment in Blackpool, a dental crown to restore a damaged tooth, or a replacement filling.
 For missing teeth, dental implants in Blackpool provide a permanent solution.
-Tower Dental is a CQC-regulated practice in Blackpool offering private dental practice — our dental plan members receive priority emergency booking.
+Tower Dental is a CQC-regulated practice in Blackpool offering private dental care — our dental plan members receive priority emergency booking.
 Contact us →

 Serving Patients From Across The Region